Honey Roasted Apple & Parsnip Soup

-Homemade soup on a crisp fall day is a perfect meal.
+Homemade soup on a cool day is a perfect meal.
 Try this easy and delicious locally-inspired soup the next time you have apples on hand and need to warm up!

 1 lb (450 g) parsnip